tcekala-xebia/amazon-bedrock-workshop/README.md

 - Open the [AWS IAM Console](https://us-east-1.console.aws.amazon.com/iam/home?#)
 - Find your [Role](https://us-east-1.console.aws.amazon.com/iamv2/home?#/roles) (if using SageMaker or otherwise assuming an IAM Role), or else [User](https://us-east-1.console.aws.amazon.com/iamv2/home?#/users)
+> ⚠️ **Note:** If using default SageMaker setup, your role will look like 'AmazonSageMaker-ExecutionRole-YYYYMMDDTHHMMSS'
 - Select *Add Permissions > Create Inline Policy* to attach new inline permissions, open the *JSON* editor and paste in the below example policy:

 ```